JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_v1_4.md

 This section describes the nodes, their properties and methods in detail.
 After each property and method you can find the version tag when the given property/method was introduced or last changed.

-This document describes the version **1.5** of Utility AI GDExtension.
+This document describes the version **1.4** of Utility AI GDExtension.

-Documentation of earlier versions: [1.4](Nodes_v1_4.md),[1.3](Nodes_v1_3.md), [1.2](Nodes_v1_2.md)
+Documentation of earlier versions: [1.3](Nodes_v1_3.md), [1.2](Nodes_v1_2.md)

-## The four node groups - Agent behaviours, Behaviour Tree, State Tree and the Node Query System
+## The three node groups - Agent behaviours, Behaviour Tree and the Node Query System

-There are four main node groups in Utility AI GDExtension: Agent behaviours, Behaviour Tree, State Tree, and the Node Query System (NQS).
+There are three main node groups in Utility AI GDExtension: Agent behaviours, Behaviour Tree, and the Node Query System (NQS).
 All are utility-based systems for implementing robust AI systems to your games.

-The *Agent behaviours*, *State Tree* and *Utility enabled Behaviour Tree* focus on defining *behaviours* for AI agents.
+The *Agent behaviours* and *Utility enabled Behaviour Tree* focus on defining *behaviours* for AI agents.
 They answer the question "What is the best *behaviour* for the current situation?".
 Use these nodes when you want to choose what an AI should do.

 The *Node Query System* focuses on using utility functions to score and filter any type of Godot nodes.
 They answer the question "What is the *best node* for the job?".
 Use the NQS when you want to choose the best tile to move to, the biggest threat to attack, the best healing item to consumer, for example.